 The American Club (1918) Kohler, Wisconsin

-The gardens in Kohler were planted in 1913 when Walter J. Kohler, Sr., traveled to Europe to study garden cities.
-He then worked with the Olmsted Brothers, whose landscape firm had designed Central Park in New York City, to plan the green spaces that beautify the Village of Kohler and Kohler Co. campus – a 50-year master plan.
+The Gardens of Kohler were planted in 1913 after Walter J. Kohler, Sr., traveled to Europe to study garden cities.
+He worked with the Olmsted Brothers, whose landscape firm had designed Central Park in New York City, to plan the green spaces that beautify the Village of Kohler and Kohler Co. campus – including a comprehensive 50-year landscape master plan.
 A second 50-year plan of growth, under guidelines established by The Frank Lloyd Wright Foundation, was completed in 1977.
 This plan actively called for continued community development in the Village of Kohler.
-In 1981, following the renovation of The American Club - once home to immigrant workers, turned into a luxury hotel, the gardens developed further.
+In 1981, following the restoration and conversion of what was once a home for immigrant workers of Kohler into The American Club, a luxury hotel, the gardens were developed further.
 There are over 7,500 annuals planted on the grounds of the hotel each year.
 All the annuals are grown on the Kohler Campus by the gardening staff at the Kohler Landscape Greenhouses.
 These annual displays are changed out twice a year to offer returning guests a new seasonal explosion of color.
 There are a variety of gardens on site, including The Wisconsin Room Courtyard.
 This garden’s focal point, a grand cedar arbor, supports a variety of decorative vines and casts its majestic shadow upon the bluestone terrace and its surrounding perennials.
 Another notable feature of the grounds at The American Club is the Fountain Courtyard.
 This courtyard offers outdoor seating to guests of The Greenhouse, a charming antique solarium from Chorley, Lancashire, in the north of England.
 There are arbors on each side of the courtyard covered in wild grape vines.